deluxebrain/play-packer-aws-provisioning/README.md

   "ec2:ResetImageAttribute"
   ```

-2. Create AWS IAM user and attach the policy created in step 1
+2. Create AWS IAM users and attach the policy created in step 1

+  I usually run a separate user each for Packer and Terraform

   E.g. ```agent-packer```
+  E.g. ```agent-terraform```

 3. Setup AWS dotfiles